fluent-vue/unplugin-fluent-vue/README.md

 [fluent-vue](https://github.com/fluent-vue/fluent-vue) plugin for Vite, Webpack and Rollup (thanks to [unplugin](https://github.com/unjs/unplugin)).

-It adds support for defining Fluent messages in Vue SFCs and external files.
+It adds support for defining Fluent messages in Vue SFCs and external ftl files.

 ## Installation